xxlong0/NeuralUDF/README.md

-# NeuralUDF
-Volume rendering based surface reconstruction using Unsigned Distance Fields
+# Learning Unsigned Distance Fields for Multi-view Reconstruction of Surfaces with Arbitrary Topologies